takumura/ef-multidev/README.md

 ## Merge database change to master

-Create merge-database branch and merge database to master.
+Create merge-database branch, run `Add-Migration AddDate` and `Update-Database`, then merge database to master.

 ## Complete Development for introduce-sign